llvm/circt/docs/Dialects/Interop/RationaleInterop.md

   rewrite patterns could then be provided by the downstream dialect, match on the unrealized interop operations, and add as a matching condition that no other operation having the interop trait is closer to the unrealized interop operation.
-This still has the disadvantage that the conversion framework as to cycle through potentially many patterns matching on the same operations and check quite expensive matching conditions.
+This still has the disadvantage that the conversion framework has to cycle through potentially many patterns matching on the same operations and check quite expensive matching conditions.
 * Current implementation: The dialect implements an external model for the